p-adic Differential Operators on Automorphic Forms on Unitary Groups: Certain abelian varieties of PEL type and automorphic forms

-We remind the reader of Theorem (1.3.2) in \cite{SHL}, which is originally due to Shimura:\smargin{Later, I need to straighten out my notation for compact groups.} \begin{thm}Whenever $\cpctopen$ is sufficiently small (``neat", in the sense of \cite{la}, suffices), the functor $\shfunctor$ is representable by a quasi-projective scheme $_K\moduli$ over $\IQ$\smargin{I'm only dealing with the totally real field being $\IQ$ right now, so $E(V) = \IQ$.}.
+We remind the reader of Theorem (1.3.2) in \cite{SHL}, which is originally due to Shimura: \begin{thm}Whenever $\cpctopen$ is sufficiently small (``neat", in the sense of \cite{la}, suffices), the functor $\shfunctor$ is representable by a quasi-projective scheme $_K\moduli$ over $\IQ$.
 The scheme $_K\moduli$ is the canonical model for $_KSh(V)$.
 As $\cpctopen$ varies, the natural maps between the above functors induce the natural maps between the varieties $_KSh(V)$.
 The action of $GU(V)(\adeles_f)$ on $_KSh(V)$ preserves the $\IQ$-rational structure. \end{thm}

-Now we consider a similar but slightly different moduli problem that is discussed in Section (1.6) of \cite{SHL}; it will be useful for the $p$-adic theory, which we will discuss later.
-Fix a sufficiently small compact open subgroup $\cpctopen = \cpctopen_p\times \cpctopen^p\subset G(\adeles_f)$ as above.
-Consider the above moduli problem with $\iota$ replaced by an injection